aroy11/workoutUI/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/` in a browser.
 The app will be loaded in the browser.

-Run `git push` to push the staged changes to repository.
+Run `git push` to push the staged changes to remote repository.
 Jenkins will poll GIT SCM every 5 minutes to pull out the latest changes(if any), trigger a build and host the latest changes using 'Web Deploy' in IIS.
 Navigate to `http://localhost:7777/` in a browser to load the deployed application.

 ## Code scaffolding